OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

 \subsection{Selection of Representative Datasets}

 \rev{Since it is expensive to evaluate existing algorithms on all collected 55 datasets, we pick up representative datasets for further exploration.
 To select representative datasets, we first normalize all open environment statistics and dataset metadata statistics to the same scale.
-Then for each category of statistics (dataset basic information, missing value, data drift, concept drift, outlier), we transform them into 3-D space using Principal Component Analysis (PCA).
+Then for each category of statistics (dataset basic information, missing values, data drifts, concept drifts, outliers), we transform them into 3-D space using Principal Component Analysis (PCA).
 This transformation ensures that each category is represented with the same number of statistics.
-We then apply K-Means clustering to partition the datasets into five distinct clusters to group the datasets with similar characteristics.
+We then apply K-means clustering to partition the datasets into five distinct clusters to group the datasets with similar characteristics.
 The datasets nearest to each cluster center are selected as representative datasets. }

 \rev{Figure \ref{fig:clustershow} visualizes the clustering results on three open environment dimensions.
 Missing value ratio can be directly calculated by counting the ratio of missing items.
 Drift ratio is calculated by the ratio of both data drifts and concept drifts detected between consecutive two windows.
 Anomaly ratio is calculated by the ratio of detected anomalies among each window.
 Both drift and anomaly do not have ground truth and are calculated through ensemble of detectors.}